 An example of the preparation of standards is shown in Table 1.
 Volumes can be adjusted as needed.
-Prepare fresh standards for each experiment; discard any remaining sample after use.
+Prepare fresh standards for each experiment, discard leftovers after use.
+The working stock (WS) solution is prepared by adding 9 mL of CMH reagent to 1 mL of the Hemoglobin Standard.